-ACTION 11.1 Increase financial support to urban transit operators to increase statewide ridership
+ACTION 11.1 Increase financial support to urban transit operators to increase ridership

-IMPLEMENTATION PARTNERS NEAR-TERM ACTION GOALS DOTD / Regional MPOs / Municipalities Leverage available funding for urban transit deserts and local jurisdictions Reduce VMTs through connectivity within urban areas
+IMPLEMENTATION PARTNERS NEAR-TERM ACTION GOALS DOTD / Regional MPOs / Municipalities / Legislature Leverage available funding for urban transit deserts and local jurisdictions Reduce VMT through connectivity within urban areas

 More reliable and frequent public transit is necessary to increase ridership and reduce single-vehicle trips.
-Increased funding for local transit service, particularly in high-population areas of low-wage workers known as "transit deserts," will also benefit marginalized, transit-dependent populations in urban areas and provide competitive access to economic opportunity.
-This action proposes that more resources be allocated to DOTD through the state budget and the Infrastructure Investment and Jobs Act to increase funding for transit operations in "transit deserts" and provide greater funding of the State Transportation Plan.
+Increased funding for local transit service, particularly in high-population areas of low-wage workers and other areas with limited transit access sometimes known as transit deserts, will also benefit marginalized, transit-dependent populations in urban areas and provide competitive access to economic opportunity.
+This action proposes that the Legislature allocate more resources through the state budget and the Infrastructure Investment and Jobs Act to increase funding for transit operations in transit deserts and provide greater funding to the State Transportation Plan.
 The state should work with federal partners to ensure more federal funding moves down to regional MPOs to subsidize annual transit operations, provide resources to urban transit deserts, and allow local jurisdictions to secure funding more easily for transit locally.
+To serve transit deserts effectively, funding can be prioritized by urban transit providers to add smaller vehicles and demand-responsive operations.
 (Associated Submitted Action Proposals: 95, 138)